Josef Černý

 Youth team / club formateur : Plzeň

 Grew up with eight sisters.
-Small player (5'7"; 172cm) but very resilient.
+Small player (5'7", 172cm) but very resilient.

 Outstanding skater and stickhandler who seldom had a bad game.
 Idol of Václav Nedomanský.
 Changed his game from being a highly skilled forward to a hardworking checker.

-In 21 league seasons he managed to score 639 points (409+230) in 686 games.
-Was the top scorer in 1964 and 1970.
+Started in the top league with Plzeň in 1957.
+In 19 league seasons with Brno he managed to score 639 points (409+230), a club record.
+League top scorer in 1964 and 1970.
 Captained Brno (1969-73) and led them to seven straight league titles (1960-66).
-He was the backbone of the national team for over a decade, playing 210 games (75 goals).

-Captain at the 1972 OG.
-Was asked to participate in the 1972 World Championships but declined.
+Declined to participate in the 1972 World Championships.
 The reason was that during the 1972 Olympics, the Soviets wanted to strike a deal with the Czechoslovaks about playing a draw in order for the Soviets to win the gold. Černý as the captain refused and promised to never play for the national team again.

 Retired in 1979 after having played one season in Austria with ATSE Graz (33 points in 32 games).
 Became a hockey coach.